chromium/chromium/android_webview/docs/java-bridge.md

 The purpose of Java bridge is to establish interaction between two virtual machines (VMs): Java and JavaScript.
-Both VMs employ a similar approach to managing objects lifetime -- VMs gather and dispose unreferenced objects during garbage collection (GC) cycles.
+Both VMs employ a similar approach to managing objects lifetime—VMs gather and dispose unreferenced objects during garbage collection (GC) cycles.
 The twist that Java bridge adds is that objects in one VM can now virtually reference (and prevent from being disposed) objects from another VM.
 Let us consider the following Java code: